 The following table sets forth selected financial and operating information on a historical basis for the Company and the Predecessor Business.
 The following information should be read in conjunction with all of the financial statements and notes thereto included elsewhere in this Form 10-K. The historical operating data for the year ended December 31, 1996 has been derived from the historical Financial Statements of the Company audited by Ernst & Young LLP, independent auditors.
-The historical operating data for the years ended December 31, 1995, 1994, 1993, and 1992 have been derived from the historical Financial Statements of the Company and the Predecessor Business audited by Coopers & Lybrand, L.L.P., independent auditors.
+The historical operating data for the year ended December 31, 1996 has been derived from the historical Financial Statements of the Company audited by Ernst & Young LLP, independent auditors.
+The historical operating data for the historical Financial Statements of the Company and the Predecessor Business audited by Coopers & Lybrand, L.L.P., independent auditors.